waltertamboer/api-documentation/source/connect/application-fees.rst

 responsible for separately invoicing the theaters for the incurred fees, and for handling VAT.

-For more advanced use cases, for example if you want to cover the Mollie payment fees yourself, or for example if you want to split a payment with another party, we offer :doc:`Split payments </connect/splitting-payments>`.
+For more advanced use cases, for example if you want to cover the Mollie payment fees yourself, or for example if you want to split a payment with another party, we offer :doc:`Routed payments </connect/routing-payments>`.

 Enabling application fees
 -------------------------